This post was last Updated on September 19, 2020

 and pretty much every state has at least one nudist resort or club.
 Most options can be found in the coastal states.

 The state which is the most known for nudism is Florida with its famous Haulover Beach.
 Pasco County promotes itself as the nudist capital of the USA and nudist resorts can be found all over Florida state.
 The most famous one probably being Cypress Cove

 On the west coast of the USA lays the underdog of nudism: California

 .
 For some (including ourselves) it’s quite surprising that nude tourism in California hasn’t skyrocketed yet.
-After all, it’s the state of (you’re weird if you’re normal) San Francisco, (everything is possible) Los Angeles and the (even more is possible) porn industry.
-California is where the hippies went in the sixties in search for absolute freedom.
+After all, it’s the state of (you’re weird if you’re normal) San Francisco, (everything is possible) Los Angeles, and the (even more is possible) porn industry.
+California is where the hippies went in the sixties in search of absolute freedom.
 Maybe that’s exactly the reason why the Californian government is reluctant to promote the state as a nudist paradise.

 In any case, nudist options in California